Julie Taymor’s Revival Of David Henry Hwang’s Play M. Butterfly Has Begun Previews At The Cort Theatre, Starring Clive Owen And Jin Ha.

-Julie Taymor Directs Revival Starring Clive Owen and Jin Ha
+Julie Taymor Directs Broadway Revival Starring Clive Owen And Jin Ha

 On October 7, 2017, M. Butterfly began previews at the Cort Theatre, ahead of its opening night scheduled for October 26, 2017.
 Originally produced on Broadway in 1988, M. Butterfly is a beautifully crafted play that is loosely based on a true story, in which a French diplomat stationed in China falls in love with a beautiful opera singer.